-Chris Moreland, a hospitalist and near-native Texan, is in his fifth year on the faculty in the Department of Medicine.
+Chris Moreland, a hospitalist and near-native Texan, joined UTHSCSA in 2010.
 He graduated from UT Austin (Plan II) and UT Houston Medical School and completed internal medicine residency and academic medicine fellowship at UC Davis, after which he and his wife, an emergency medicine physician, returned to Texas.
 As an internal medicine residency associate program director and co-director of the residents' teaching elective, he maintains a strong interest in interprofessional medical education and communication.
-Other academic interests include health disparities (particularly for the deaf and limited English proficient), healthcare interpretation services, diversity among healthcare professionals, and perioperative medicine.
-On the personal side, he enjoys literature, the outdoors, martial arts, and – most of all – spending time with his family.
+Other academic interests include health disparities (particularly for the deaf and limited English proficient), healthcare interpretation services, and diversity among healthcare professionals.
+On the personal side, he enjoys literature, the outdoors, staying active, and – most of all – spending time with his family.

 Mentors in Medicine/MiMs (MSIV)

 Academic & internal medicine, LGBT health, and grassroots advocacy have defined my time in medical school, and UTHSCSA has offered many amazing opportunities.
 A couple examples are leading the PRIDE group to hold the first statewide LGBT health conference and being able to work directly with faculty on curriculum development to have the first transgender health patient panel.
 These opportunities were as unexpected as the way they have shaped my career.